Storm King Park viewpoint over the Hudson Valley

 What we do

-HVB coordinates a minimum viable coalition so municipalities, advocates, and developers can move faster—with less risk and more trust.
+HVB coordinates the minimum viable coalition—so you move fast, with less risk and more trust.

 Grant-Ready Circular Project Package